Battle of Uclés (1108): Preliminary moves

 Tamim, leading the forces of Granada, set out for Jaén in early May.
 There he met the forces of Córdoba and they continued together to Chinchilla, where they were joined by the forces of Murcia and Valencia under Muhammad ibn Aysa and Abdallah ibn Fatima, their respective governors.
 They marched on Uclés, which offered no resistance and was captured on 27 May.
 The Almoravids then spread out, sacking other Christian settlements in the valley of the Tagus, while the inhabitants fled.
 The garrison of Uclés meanwhile took refuge in the alcázar.

 The Historia Compostelana says that it was the heir, Sancho, who initiated a counter-attack.
 This is plausible in light of the fact he had already been granted the rule of Toledo by his father, who was in the north of the kingdom at the time of the Almoravid offensive.
 Sancho had probably moved south with a sizable army in April in preparation for a summer of campaigning.
-His army included eight Leonese counts and Castilian magnates (los ochos condes of legend), who, with their heavy cavalry retinues, probably counted for a fifth of the total heavy cavalry resources of the crown.
+His army included eight Leonese counts and Castilian magnates (los ocho condes of legend), who, with their heavy cavalry retinues, probably counted for a fifth of the total heavy cavalry resources of the crown.
 Including Sanchos' personal guard, the number of Christian troops was probably about 400 knights and an equal number of squires and grooms: about 1,200 men total.
 A contingent of townsmen from Calatañazor, Alcalá, and Toledo, led by their alcaldes, numbering probably 750, mostly infantry but some light cavalry, joined the main force before the battle.
 Including 300 or so men involved in the baggage train, Bernard Reilly estimates a total number of 2,300 Christian troops, while the Arabic sources mention 3,000 Christian heads piled in front of Uclés to terrorise the citizens.